-The step values shown in learn mode are unitless and could be °C or °F. This allows the user the flexibility of recalling the programmed steps with any sensor type or temperature units required.
+The step values shown in learn mode are unit less and could be °C, °F or millivolts.
+This allows the user the flexibility of recalling the programmed steps with any sensor type or temperature units required.

 To exit from learn mode:-